LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Conclusion Discussion

 \section{Conclusion \& Discussion}

-We presented a framework named LegoFormer that uses a transformer model to reconstruct an object from multiple views via its decomposition factors.
-The proposed method combines view encoding and volume prediction under the same tightly integrated network.
-In contrast to previous works where knowledge from all views is only available at the end of the encoding, in LegoFormer it is available at every step thanks to the attention mechanism.
-Moreover, we presented extensive insights on transformer-based decoding schemes for 3D reconstruction and shown the advantages of the reconstruction via attention-based tensor decomposition.
-Using this approach, a network can learn to predict independent object parts in an unsupervised manner.
-The proposed output scheme achieves competitive results on ShapeNet whitout requiring a refinement network as in the Pix2Vox and R2N2.
-Moreover, the analysis of the attention mechanism gives insights into the predictions.
+We presented LegoFormer, a transformer model to reconstruct an object from multiple views via its decomposition factors.
+In contrast to previous works, the proposed method combines view encoding and volume prediction under the same network and allows information sharing among views at every stage.
+We also presented extensive insights on transformer-based decoding schemes for 3D reconstruction and showed the advantages of the reconstruction via attention-based tensor decomposition on synthetic and real dataset.

 Finally, several limitations of this work should be considered in the future.
 The output scheme has been explored only for the occupancy grids.
 While in theory, it can be extended to signed distance fields with minimal changes.
 Furthermore, the performance was measured regarding the output resolution $32^3$.
-The method can be adapted to higher resolutions by only changing the output dimensionality.
-However, a considerably larger dataset might be needed to train the model properly.
+The method can be adapted to higher resolutions by only changing the output dimensionality or by integrating implicit refinement network like \cite{chibane20ifnet}.